wolfvictorOSI/Edge-Data-Store-Docs/V1/Installation/Install Edge Data Store.md

    **Note:** OSIsoft recommends you use the default installation path.
 Valid values for the port number are in the range of 1024 to 65535 and only an unused port number should be entered.

-4. Optional: Add a Modbus TCP EDS Adapter system component, an OPC UA EDS Adapter system component, or both.
+4. Optional: Add a system component for a Modbus TCP EDS adapter instance, an OPC UA EDS adapter instance, or both.

-    **Note:** The Modus TCP EDS adapter and the OPC UA EDS adapter are both installed, regardless of whether a system component is added.
+    **Note:** The Modus TCP EDS adapter and the OPC UA EDS adapter are both installed, regardless of whether system components are added.
 Additional system components can be added for each adapter after installation.

 5. Click **Next** > **Install**.